hpcleuven/VscDocumentation/source/antwerp/leibniz_hopper_nodes.rst

 Starting jobs
 -------------

-The hopper nodes are managed through a separate queue in the queueing system that cannot be accessed through the automatic queue dispatch mechanism in Torque and hence cannot be accessed by specifying features in your node request.
-Instead, specify that the job should be submitted to the queue ``hopper`` either by adding ``-q hopper`` to the qsub command, e.g.,
+The hopper nodes are managed through a separate Slurm partition.

+To submit a job on a Hopper compute node, specify the `ìvybridge`` Slurm partition, e.g. using

 .. code:: bash

-    qsub -q hopper <jobscript>
+    sbatch -p ivybridge <jobscript>

 or by adding the line

 .. code:: bash

-    #PBS -q hopper
+    #SBATCH -p ivybridge

 to your job script.